ahupp/unit-syntax/README.md

 - Unit type hints, maybe checked with [@runtime_checkable](https://docs.python.org/3/library/typing.html#typing.runtime_checkable).
 More Pint typechecking [discussion](https://github.com/hgrecco/pint/issues/1166)
 - Expand the demo Colab notebook
 - Typography of output
-- Its too easy to get an unexpected parse if you forget parentheses.
 - make it work with numba
 - understand how numpy interop works
+- fail more clearly when units are used in an invalid location